BretFisher/bret.run/README.md

 Two types of things live here:

-* Static files for easy gettin' stuff at urls like [bret.run/pod.yml](https://bret.run/pod.yml)
+* Static files for easy gettin' stuff at urls like [bret.run/pod.yml](https://bret.run/pod.yml) (root of this repository is hosted at root of domain)
 * Utility Dockerfiles in a monorepo style